 While you may want to, it may not be realistic to spend every minute of your vacation with your pup.
 Sedona has plenty to offer that, unfortunately, isn’t dog-friendly.
 Spas, massages, and psychic readings, to name a few.

-It can be unsettling to leave a dog alone in a hotel room.
+It can be unsettling to leave a dog alone in a hotel room and that may be against hotel policy.
 In Sedona, it’s often too hot to take your dog outside with you and dangerous to leave them in a car.

 I highly recommend Bark and Purr Sedona as a daycare/boarding facility for you to leave your pets while you sightsee.